The most consequential climate change legislation ever passed in the U.S. is now in jeopardy thanks to President Donald Trump. Photo: Shutterstock

 In 2022, President Biden signed legislation making the most significant investments in clean energy and climate action this country has ever seen.
 The Inflation Reduction Act spent billions on solar and electric vehicle manufacturing, creating hundreds of thousands of jobs in those sectors.
 Billions more were spent protecting communities from the impacts of climate change.
 All told, economists projected that the Inflation Reduction Act would have created as many as 9 million jobs over the next decade while dramatically cutting U.S. carbon emissions.

-President-elect Trump has made no secret that he intends to unravel all that progress.
+President Trump has made no secret that he intends to unravel all that progress.
 He has called climate change “a hoax” and vowed to “…rescind all unspent funds under the misnamed Inflation Reduction Act.”

 But is it just that simple?
 Can he rescind the remaining IRA funds?
-While events are always changing, here’s what we believe is most likely to happen regarding the most extensive climate legislation the country has ever passed.
+While events are always changing, here’s what we believe is most likely to happen regarding the most extensive climate change legislation the country has ever passed.

 Although possible, Trump is unlikely to repeal the Inflation Reduction Act completely.

 The reason?
 Too many jobs have been created in clean energy industries, like wind and solar technology.
 And most of those jobs – 80% of investments – are in Republican-led states like Oklahoma, Arkansas, and Mississippi.
 According to some models, clean energy projects announced during the IRA’s first two years were on track to create 621,000 direct and indirect new jobs—including 154,000 permanent jobs over the next five years.
-Businesses and individuals investing in clean energy projects would have benefited from as much as $1.2 trillion in tax credits over the law’s 10-year lifespan.
+Businesses and individuals investing in clean energy projects would have benefited from as much as $1.2 trillion in tax credits over the Inflation Reduction law’s 10-year lifespan.
 Without these credits, many clean energy businesses say they will lose money, and some will have to lay off workers.

 In short, the most likely scenario is a partial repeal of some IRA provisions, especially those incentives and rebates that directly benefit homeowners and consumers, like electric car incentives.